Skip to main content

 Fish Collection

-Born in Cambridge, MA, William Fish worked as a surveyor in Boston until the late 1800s.
-Then, he moved with his family to Brooklyn and opened an advertising business for theatre programs and window displays using lithographs for illustrations.
+Born in Cambridge, Massachusetts, William Fish worked as a surveyor in Boston until the late 1800s, when he moved with his family to Brooklyn and opened an advertising business for theatre programs and window displays using lithographs for illustrations.
 In 1900, Erving Fish joined his father's business handling photogravure and gelatine prints.
 Since there were no theatrical agencies at the time, actors would often come to his office seeking jobs, and he handled publicity for actors until 1907.

 Adams-Stone Collection